PlatformAwareProgramming/CloudClusters.jl/README.md

 Creating clusters with _CloudClusters.jl_ requires specifying some configuration parameters.
 By default, they are specified in a file named _CCconfig.toml_ that is searched in the following locations, in this order:
 * a path pointed by the CLOUD_CLUSTERS_CONFIG environment variable, if it exists;
 * the current path.

+Section [Configuration parameters](https://github.com/PlatformAwareProgramming/CloudClusters.jl#configuration-parameters) describes configuration parameters and how they can be overridden in programs.

 Default configuration parameters can be overridden in programs.

-Section [Configuration parameters](https://github.com/PlatformAwareProgramming/CloudClusters.jl#configuration-parameters) describes configuration parameters and how they can be overridden in programs.
+A [_CCconfig.toml_](https://raw.githubusercontent.com/PlatformAwareProgramming/CloudClusters.jl/refs/heads/main/CCconfig.toml) file is provided in the repository's top-level directory.
+It is configured to create clusters using prebuilt virtual machine images for each supported cloud provider.
+These images are based on the latest version of Ubuntu and include a Julia installation of a recent stable version with all the packages needed to instantiate the clusters added and precompiled.
+Users can create customized images, possibly derived from the provided image, using their preferred version of Julia and adding the packages they need.

+> [!NOTE]
+> The version of Julia on the host computer using _CloudClusters.jl_ must be the same version as the image used to deploy the clusters.

 ### The _PlatformAware.jl_ package